solid-design-system/solid/DEVELOPER_STARTING_GUIDE.md

 - `@slot` decorators appear in the Storybook "SLOTS" section
 - `@csspart` decorators appear in the Storybook "CSS SHADOW PARTS" section
 - `@dependency` decorators appear in the Storybook "PROPERTIES" section under "dependencies".
 - `@state` decorators appear in the Storybook "PROPERTIES" section.
-These should generally be made private so they do not appear in the docs.
-  - If the state can not be made private, they should be marked with the JSDoc annotation `/** @internal */` so they do not appear in the docs.
+These should generally be be marked with the JSDoc annotation `/** @internal */` so they do not appear in the docs.
 - `@event` decorators appear in the Storybook "EVENTS" section

 ### Storybook Stories